-5.3.1.1 Parallel Traversals
+6.3.1.1 Parallel Traversals

-To gauge the feasability of parallel traversals using function-objects we ran separate tests comparing our implementations using generated multi-threaded traversals.
-Table 5.3 shows a comparison of hand-written implementations (as before) with muti-threaded traversals for each of our BExp functions.
-The first column of the table is the function name, e.g., ToString, and the second is the time for the hand-written Java implementation in milliseconds, the same as the first columns of Tables 5.1 and 5.2.
-The third and fourth columns, 1-Thd and SD-Hand, are the execution times for our muti-threaded traversal using a single thread, and its slowdown with respect to the hand-written version respectively.
-The last three columns are execution times for multi-threaded traversal with 3 threads (1 master, 2 slaves) and its slowdown as compared to hand-written implementations and the single thread versions respectively.
+To gauge the feasibility of parallel traversals using function-objects we ran separate tests comparing our implementations using generated multi-threaded traversals. table 6.3 shows a comparison of handwritten implementations (as before) with multi-threaded traversals for each of our BExp functions.
+The first column of the table is the function name, e.g., ToString, and the second is the time for the handwritten Java implementation in milliseconds, the same as the first columns of tables 6.1 and 6.2.
+The third and fourth columns, 1-Thd and SD-Hand, are the execution times for our multi-threaded traversal using a single thread, and its slowdown with respect to the handwritten version respectively.
+The last three columns are execution times for multi-threaded traversal with 3 threads (1 master, 2 slaves) and its slowdown as compared to handwritten implementations and the single thread versions respectively.